-The AEM Developer Tools for Eclipse is a Eclipse plugin based on the Eclipse plugin for Apache Sling released under the Apache License 2.
+Experience Manager Developer Tools for Eclipse is an Eclipse plugin based on the Eclipse plugin for Apache Sling released under the Apache License 2.

 It offers several features that make AEM development easier: